open-component-model/ocm-spec/doc/proposal/07-signing.md

 ### Representation

-In order to hash a normalised component-descriptor, it has to be transformed into a hashable representation.
+In order to hash a normalised component-descriptor, it has to be transformed into a hash-able representation.

 Attributes *MUST* be transformed into list of single attributes (key-value pairs) and ordered alphabetically.
 This list *MUST* be JSON encoded with disabled HTML Escaping and disabled pretty printing.
 It *MUST NOT* end with a newline character.
 A hash algorithm of choice can then be applied on the string

 Example (pretty printed for readability): *TODO*: update

 ```
 [
   {